zsarge/zsarge.github.io/content/blog/juice-shop-answers.md

 Note that we don't need the server to actually store the data.

+I don't know the solution yet, so let's just try a few injection locations to start.

 Let's create an account at `/#/login`.
 Then, we navigate to `/#/register`, because we're not a customer.

 ![Juice Shop Registration](../assets/juice-shop/image-20230926201914743.png)